Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 `net.axolotl.zippier.ZipFormat_[format type]`

-The URL it tries to download JARs from is `"https://dl.badguy.local/zippier"`, and the supported formats are `"7z", "xz", "lzma", "bzip2", "gz", "tar"`
+The URL it tries to download JARs from is `"https://dl.badguy.local/zippier"`, which is not of much use to us

+However, the supported formats are `"7z", "xz", "lzma", "bzip2", "gz", "tar"`, which *is* important

 We can run some tests to confirm some of this though

 Let's try to trigger this JAR file format loading logic.
-We'll tweak our Python zip in a zip code to also include a dummy `7z` file
+We'll tweak our Python zip in a zip code to also include a dummy `7z` file since we saw that that was one of the supported formats

 ```python
 import zipfile